Self-Advocacy and Lupus: Charting the Course of Your Healthcare Destiny

 Your initial inclination may to be let the professionals handle this.
-Medical billers are specially trained and will notice any accounting errors – you’re pretty sure it will catch up with them during the next billing cycle and they will send you a corrected statement (eventually).
-As for having faith in your healthcare practitioner and that you’re receiving the best treatment possible, why would you think otherwise?
-She’s told you she has experience treating individuals like you with lupus and she graduated from one of the best medical schools in the country.
+Medical billers are specially trained and will notice any accounting errors – you’re pretty sure it will catch up with them during the next billing cycle, and they will send you a corrected statement (eventually).
+As for having faith in your healthcare practitioner, and that you’re receiving the best treatment possible, why would you think otherwise?
+She’s told you she has experience treating individuals like you with systemic lupus erythematosus (SLE) and she graduated from one of the best medical schools in the country.

 Yes, great people may be overseeing your healthcare and hard-working individuals in the billing department may notice you’ve overpaid for treatment and will credit your account in several months’ time, but wouldn’t it feel better to have a handle on exactly how your insurance works, what to expect to pay, how to receive the best of care and feel supported?

 If you answered “yes,” and are truly ready to start advocating for yourself, read on!

 The following six steps can enable you to feel more in control of your own healthcare and make you feel like you hold some power in the financial, medical and emotional decisions that can impact your overall health and well-being and become the advocate you always wanted to have by your side:

 Living with a chronic illness such as lupus makes it even more imperative to learn as much as you can about how your health insurance works including billing, coverage, referrals, prescriptions, preventive care coverage (which may be free-of-charge), etc. While this may seem like a daunting task, having a more intimate understanding of how your coverage can work for you can be empowering.
 It may be tempting to think that your doctor understands how your insurance works, but it’s rare that they do – here’s your chance to take charge.

 Get Organized – Keep Your Own Medical Records